 Coronavirus Business Liaison Unit

 The Victorian Government’s Outdoor Eating and Entertainment Package will provide $87.5 million to councils and businesses outside of Melbourne’s CBD to make outdoor dining safe, practical and a reality this summer.
 Grants of up to $5,000 will be available to help hospitality businesses pay for the practical things that will make this plan work – umbrellas, outdoor furniture, screens and other equipment.
-For more detail, please read the Premier's announcment here
+For more detail please visit the Business Victoria website here.

 Business Support Fund - Expansion

 The Victorian Government has announced a third round of the Business Support Fund to provide direct financial support to businesses impacted by restrictions in Victoria.
 The amount of grants available from this program range from $10,000 to $20,000 depending on the business’s annual payroll.A full list of the eligibility criteria for a grant will be published when applications open.
 Grant applications will open on Friday 18 September 2020.
 For more information and to apply please visit the Business Victoria website.